Physical Education

 IMPLEMENTATION

 The whole school overview ensures that there is progression throughout the school and that children are building upon knowledge learnt in previous years.
 The units are designed so that pupils develop the physical, cognitive and social skills that will enable them to take part in a range of activities and sports.
 We recognise that within classes, there is a wide variety of abilities and teachers provide suitable learning opportunities that are matched to the needs of all children.
+This year, we will be implementing an additional PE lesson.
+During these sessions, pupils will explore a range of activities such as yoga, pilates and circuits.
 Teaching will be supplemented with weekly lunch clubs in which all children will be taking part in addition to optional after school clubs .
 In the Early Years Foundation Stage (EYFS), PE is linked to the Early Learning Goals as physical development (gross and fine motor skills).

 IMPACT